VIDEO: How Does Solar Work for Your Home?

 Your business can recoup roughly 12-25% of original system price.
 Click here to learn more.

-Solar Renewable Energy Credits (SRECs)
+Illinois Solar Renewable Energy Credits (SRECs)

 Recover 20-30% of the original solar system cost with cash payments upfront or over 5 years, depending on system size, from the Illinois Power Agency.
 (Not available with PPA).
 Solar Renewable Energy Credits are based on the production of your solar PV system.
 Click here to learn more.

-$250/kW Smart Inverter Rebate
+$250/kW Smart Inverter Rebate in Illinois

-A $250/kW (DC) smart inverter rebate is available for large commercial, industrial, and non-profit systems, which are generally those in Ameren territory having a peak demand of over 150kW (rate DS-3 and above), and for ComEd customers, a peak demand more than 100kW.
+A $250/kW (DC) smart inverter rebate is available for large commercial, industrial, and non-profit systems in Illinois, which are generally those in Ameren Illinois territory having a peak demand of over 150kW (rate DS-3 and above), and for ComEd customers, a peak demand more than 100kW.
 These installations will be required to incorporate “smart” inverter technology, which will be accessible to the utility to facilitate grid reliability.
 Note that these customers are eligible only for a so-called dual metering arrangement with credits per kWh at the utility’s ‘avoided cost’ (wholesale rate), if they elect to be designated as a Qualifying Facility.

 See Net Metering 101